ICHEC/qpcc/lecture-01/intro-cc-qc.md

 Therefore, fundamentally, representation and processing of data works at a much smaller scale in quantum computing devices compared to classical computing devices.​

 Often, these quantum effects are presented in many articles as quantum tunnelling, entanglement, superposition, etc..
-Further details on these quantum effects are discussed in the {ref}`lecture-3`.​
+Further details on these quantum effects are discussed in Lectures 2 and 5.​

 Now, to implement a quantum processor, different particles are being explored to present the state of data and the methods used to control the particles also vary – this is what we observe from different technology developers pursuing superconducting, trapped ion, neutral atom, silicon dots, diamond-based or topological qubit technologies.​